geraldmc/algo-bio/Program-HW1/README.md

 │       ├── __init__.py
 │       └── io.py
 ```

-For purposes of the assignment (to test parsing of input and writing of output) please enter the following at the command prompt:
+To run the program please execute `cd Program-HW1` and execute the file named `driver.py` as described previously.
+For purposes of this assignment (to test parsing of input and writing of output) please enter the following at the command prompt:

 ```
-python driver.py -file
+>> python driver.py -file
 ```

 You will be prompted for paths to input and output files.
 You may direct the resulting output to a specified file or to the console.
 Choosing `Yes` will send the output to a named file.
 If you unzip the supplied code (gmccollam_code.zip) the data file as specified in the assignment will be available under the directory `./data` as indicated below.